A. K. Khandker: Post liberation war

-Sheikh Mujibur Rahman, following the independence, appointed Khandker as the Chief of Air Staff of the reconstituted Air Force.
-He left a lasting mark in developing the newly constituted Air Force.
-Within next two years, he assembled a fighter squadron, a helicopter squadron, and 2 radar units to its strength.
-He served the Bangladesh Air Force as its Chief during the period 1972–1975.
-Apart from serving the Bangladesh Air Force, he was the first Chairman of the national carrier Bangladesh Biman for the period 1972–1973.
+Following the end of the Bangladesh Liberation War, Sheikh Mujibur Rahman appointed Khandker as the chief of air staff of the reconstituted Air Force.
+He left a lasting mark in developing the newly constituted air force.
+Within the next two years, he added a fighter squadron, a helicopter squadron, and 2 radar units to its strength.
+He served the Bangladesh Air Force as its chief during the period 1972–1975.
+Apart from serving the Bangladesh Air Force, he was the first chairman of the national carrier Biman Bangladesh from 1972 to 1973.

-During the tenure of the immediate past Government of 2001–2006, Khandker is credited as the main architect of establishing the "Sector Commanders Forum" by organising Sector and Sub-Sector Commanders of the liberation war that waged strong movement against pro-Jamat and other alleged war criminals.
+During the tenure of the immediate past government of 2001–2006, Khandker is credited as the main architect of establishing the "Sector Commanders Forum" by organising sector and sub-sector commanders of the liberation war that waged a strong movement against pro-Jamat and other alleged war criminals.
 He was awarded the Independence Award for 2011.

-Khandker was appointed as the Bangladesh High Commissioner in Australia and served the mission during 1976–1982.
-Later on, he became the Bangladesh High Commissioner in India for the period 1982–1986.
-In 1986, he was appointed as Adviser to the President and thereafter he served the nation as the Planning Minister up to 1990.
+Khandker was appointed as the Bangladesh high commissioner to Australia and served the mission during 1976–1982.
+Later on, he became the Bangladesh High Commissioner to India for the period 1982–1986.
+In 1986, he was appointed as adviser to the president, and thereafter he served the nation as the Planning Minister up to 1990.
 He was elected as a member of parliament in 1998 and 2009 from the Pabna-2 constituency (Sujanagar Upazila).
-In 2009, he had been inducted as a full cabinet minister and given the charge of the Minister, Ministry of Planning.
+In 2009, he had been inducted as a full cabinet minister and given the charge of the Ministry of Planning.

 Controversy

-In 2014, Khandaker wrote his memoirs "1971 Bhetore Baire" (1971: Inside and Outside) and was praised by historian Sirajul Islam who said that "the book provided a balanced presentation of history and the outline of the war and the interest of different vested groups surrounding the war came up in it."
-The criticises the role of Awami League leadership during the Liberation saying that the political leadership had failed to play its due role.
+In 2014, Khandaker wrote his memoirs, 1971 Bhetore Baire (1971: Inside and Outside) and was praised by historian Sirajul Islam, who said that "the book provided a balanced presentation of history and the outline of the war and the interest of different vested groups surrounding the war came up in it."
+The criticises the role of Awami League leadership during the Liberation, saying that the political leadership had failed to play its due role.